GreyNoise-Intelligence/GNQL/README.md

 - The data updates every hour on the hour
 - We're in the process of building a much more verbose API that returns datetime

-## Getting access

-If you are a GreyNoise Enterprise customer or a GreyNoise Research/Beta member you already have access.
-If you want to become a GreyNoise Enterprise customer, please email sales@greynoise.io or visit https://greynoise.io/enterprise.
-If you wish to join our research community, please email hello@greynoise.io.